 Cover letter clearly identifying your skills, demonstrated competencies, and depth of understanding in areas such as the design process, hand rendering, construction documentation, industry software programs, building codes, and various project typologies.

-Unofficial Transcript 1: Applicants must attach a copy of unofficial transcripts of degree as described in the Required Education section.
-Transcripts must include: Institution name, applicant name, date degree attained, degree awarded.
-Finalist will be required to submit an official transcript.
+Unofficial Transcript 1(Required): Applicants must attach a copy of unofficial transcripts of degree as described in the Required Education section.
+Transcripts must include: Institution name, applicant name, date degree attained, and degree awarded.

 Special Instructions to Applicants:

 Candidates that do not have a Master’s degree will be required to have a combination of experience and accomplishment as outlined under the Required Education section.
 This combination must be clearly documented in your curriculum vitae/resume and application materials in order for the search committee to determine if candidates meet the required qualifications.
 For example, in order to determine if there is a minimum of six years of experience in the area being taught, the curriculum vitae/resume must clearly list dates of employment and all applicable experience should be listed.
 Evidence of recognized accomplishment, scholarly/creative accomplishment and service in the field must be detailed.